Ahhgust/Demixtify/SupplementaryMaterial/examples/examples.md

 <br>
-If we look carefully, we can see that the log-likelihood closest to 0 just so happens to be for a 10% mixture fraction (and for the cynics in the audience, no, I didn't cherry pick this example)
+If we look carefully, we can see that the log-likelihood closest to 0 just so happens to be for a 10% mixture fraction (**bolded** for emphasis; and for the cynics in the audience, no, I didn't cherry pick this example)
 Very cool!

 We can also visualize the likelihood profile: